ajtabjs/surviv-links/README.md

 ## other links and resources

-https://github.com/leia-uwu/survev - open source of survev, development on this repo isnt continued
+https://github.com/leia-uwu/survev - repository of survev, development on this repo isnt continued

-https://github.com/NAMERIO/resurviv - source of resurviv.biz
+https://github.com/NAMERIO/resurviv - source repo of resurviv.biz